Multidimensional constructs and moderated linear and nonlinear factor analysis: Multiple latent factors

 Inducing moderation in the person-specific factor covariance matrices is the core limitation of multidimensional moderated nonlinear factor analysis.
-This program can be restated as the more general problem of predicting several covariances simultaneously \citep{Anderson1973-eb, Pourahmadi1999-kj}.
-One such promising approach to inducing moderation in covariance matrices is based on a modified Cholesky decomposition that separates the variances and correlations \citep{Pinheiro1996-tj}.
+This problem can be restated as the more general issue of predicting several covariances simultaneously \citep{Anderson1973-eb, Pourahmadi1999-kj}.
+To simplify the problem, the factor covariance matrix can be decomposed into the factor variances (or standard deviations) and the factor correlations.
+The problem now simplifies somewhat to how to construct a valid correlations matrix ($\bm\Phi^R_{n}$) from a set of possible moderated and unconstrained parameters.

-Decomposing the covariance structure involves first separating the factor variances and the factor correlations.
-The factor variances are separated out into a diagonal matrix of the variances ($\bm\Psi^D_{n}$).
-The factor correlations are parameterized as a lower-triangular matrix of Cholesky factors of the correlation matrix ($\bm\Psi^L_{n}$).
-Together, the full covariance matrix is reconstructed using $\bm\Psi_{n} = \left(\bm\Psi^{L}_{n}\right)^t\left(\bm\Psi^{D}_{n}\right)\left(\bm\Psi^{L}_{n}\right)$.
-The value of this decomposition lies in separating the factor variances from the Cholesky decomposition of the factor correlation matrix.
-This serves to easily induce impact on factor variances using the exponential function to maintain positive variances and to isolate the problem of inducing impact on factor correlations restricted to the Cholesky factors.

-Inducing impact, or moderation, in Cholesky factors can be accomplished using a partial correlation parameterization \citep{Joe2006-cl, Lewandowski2009} or a hypersphere parameterization \citep{Pinheiro1996-tj, Rapisarda2007-ry, Pourahmadi2015-hn}.
-First, consider a vector of unconstrained parameters $\bm\theta_n$ with support of any real number.
-For $M$-factors, the number elements in $\bm\gamma_n$ is $M\times(M-1)/2=M^\prime$.
-Using the partial correlation parameterization, the vector $\bm\gamma_n$ with element $[\gamma_{n12}, \gamma_{n13},..., \gamma_{n1M},...,\gamma_{nM(M-1)}]$ can be used to construct the Cholesky factorization of the factor correlation matrix by first transforming to partial correlations using the hyperbolic transformation, $\theta^\ast=\text{tanh}\left(\gamma\right) = \frac{\exp(2\gamma) - 1}{\exp(2\gamma) + 1}$, resulting in the intermediary constraint of $[-1,1]$ which partially leads to the interpretation as partial correlations.
-The Cholesky factorization is then built from this vector of partial correlations using the following two steps, and for the sake of simplicity, we drop the person subscript $n$.
+Once the factor variances are separated out into a diagonal matrix of the variances ($\bm\Phi^D_{n}$).
+Moderation in the factor variances can be easily induced using the exponential transform similar to the item residual variances.
+The factor correlation matrix is the remaining piece, which I present an approach based on (1) a partial correlations and the Cholesky factorization, and (2) an iterative generalized Fisher transformation; each may be useful, though each also have limitations.